Batwing (DC Comics): David Zavimbe

-Following the death of General Keita, David embarked on a journey to the Children's Harbor, an orphanage specifically for former child soldiers.
-This provided him an escape from his life as a boy soldier.Elsewhere in the United States, Bruce Wayne announces Batman Incorporated, an initiative to put Batman-like figures in countries all across the world.
+After General Keita's death, David spends the next few days walking to the Children's Harbor, an orphanage for former child soldiers.
+David was able to escape the life of being a soldier at such a young age, and soon became a police officer in Tinasha, where despite corruption running rampant, he remained dedicated to the law and justice.
+Elsewhere in the United States, Bruce Wayne announces Batman Incorporated, an initiative to put Batman-like figures in countries all across the world.
 Soon after that, Batman pays a visit to Tinasha, where he inducts David as the newest member of his team in his quest to stop the global terrorists, Leviathan.

-Shortly after confronting Leviathan and the false Dr. Dedalus, Batman traveled to an undisclosed location in Africa to recruit a new member for his team, Batman Incorporated.
-Batman led David on his first mission, equipping him with an advanced Batsuit.
-David quickly discovered a Leviathan brainwashing cell and, once compromised, narrowly escaped capture.
-During his escape, he showcased his martial arts skills and utilized the Batsuit's special features, including its jet propulsion..
+Shortly after finding the false Dr. Dedalus and coming into confrontation with Leviathan yet again, Batman travels to an unknown destination within the continent of Africa to recruit a new member to his team of Batmen, Batman Incorporated.
+Batman leads David through his first mission for Batman Incorporated, providing a technologically advanced bat-suit.
+David comes into contact with a Leviathan brain-washing cell, narrowly avoiding capture once his presence is compromised.
+During his escape, he demonstrated a knowledge of martial arts, also showing off special capabilities of his bat-suit including jet propulsion.

-When Batwing confronts a new villain named Massacre, he is quickly overpowered.
-During the struggle, the story flashes back to a past mission where Batwing, with the assistance of Batman, successfully captured Blood Tiger.
-Tiger, a former warlord's captain, had been operating a drug ring.
+Batwing faces off against a new villain calling himself Massacre.
+As Massacre gets the upper hand in battle against Batwing, we see a flashback of Batwing stopping Blood Tiger, a former captain of a warlord and now in control of a drug ring.
+With the help of Batman he manages to capture him.

-Continuing his investigation, Batwing discovers a gruesome crime scene with several beheaded bodies.
-His research with the police leads him to another room full of murdered officers, where he is suddenly stabbed in the back by Massacre.

-As Batwing attempts to fight back, he is quickly overwhelmed.
-Massacre is about to deliver the final blow when Kia Okuru and other officers arrive, firing shots that force the villain to retreat.
-David passes out during the exchange and wakes up two weeks later in The Haven.

-He asks Matu about the shootout, and is told that Kia survived but was badly beaten, and the rest of the officers were killed.
-David, eager to go after Massacre, is urged by Matu to stay at The Haven to recover from his injuries and regain his strength.
+As his investigation continues, he comes upon a gruesome crime scene with beheaded bodies.
+Later, as he researches it with the police, he finds a room filled with murdered police officers and he gets stabbed in the back by Massacre as he looks shocked at the murdered officers.
+David attempts to fight back his attacker, but he quickly loses.
+Massacre attempts to finish David off, but is interrupted by Kia Okuru and other officers who fire shots at him.
+David passes out during the shootout and wakes up two weeks later in The Haven.
+He asks Matu to see about the shootout and the welfare of Kia Okuru.
+Matu informs him that Kia lives, but she had been badly beaten and the rest of the officers had been killed.
+David attempts to go after Massacre shortly after he awoke, but Matu urges him to remain in The Haven to heal up his injuries and regain his strength.